irvincodes/Number-grid-memory-game/README.md

 # Visual Style

 The grid plays the main role in the visuals and I have added some animation with box shadows for the squares to give them a glowing effect.
 The overall theme and colour scheme is consistent with that of Tron, a movie I really like.
 I felt that it was quite suitable, considering the game has an element of a Grid, consistent with that of the movie.
-Main colour used was #3dd3ed and font was "Aldrich".
+Main colour used is #3dd3ed and font used is "Aldrich".

 # Getting Started - About The Game